 Can I Conduct a Cocaine Detox on My Own?

-No, it is not advised to conduct any detox, including cocaine detox, on your own without any professional support.
+No, it is not advised to quit cocaine cold turkey or conduct any detox, including cocaine detox, on your own without any professional support.
 See, when you’re abusing a drug, your body gets dependent on the effects it produces.
 Now, when your system isn’t receiving the same “feels,” it will definitely start acting out.
-When unsupervised, this detox process can have you experience:
+Experts recommend medical supervision during cocaine detox, and when unsupervised, this process can have you experience:

-● Life-Threatening Complications: Individuals with acute cocaine use can face severe cardiovascular issues, such as irregular heartbeat or even heart attacks, during detox.
+● Life-Threatening Complications: Individuals with acute cocaine use can face severe cardiovascular issues, such as irregular heartbeat or even a heart attack, during detox.
 There is also a risk of overdose during unsupervised detox.
 Professional help is crucial at this point to administer proper treatment before the condition deteriorates.

 ● Psychological Distress: People who are already under emotional distress or have frequent suicidal thoughts may suffer even more during the cocaine detox phase.
 Depression is also a common psychological withdrawal symptom.
 This is because they are already emotionally vulnerable, and for them, a slight cue can trigger a relapse or self-harming thoughts.